jeremiahsnapp/dev-lxc/README.md

     lxc-destroy -n [NAME]

-### Manually Create a Platform Base Container
+### Manually Create a Platform Image

-Platform base containers can be used for purposes other than building clusters.
+Platform images can be used for purposes other than building clusters.
 For example, they can be used as Chef nodes for testing purposes.

-You can see a menu of platform base containers this tool can create by using the following command.
+You can see a menu of platform images this tool can create by using the following command.

     dev-lxc create

-The initial creation of platform base containers can take awhile so let's go ahead and start creating an Ubuntu 12.04 base container now.
+The initial creation of platform images can take awhile so let's go ahead and start creating an Ubuntu 14.04 image now.

     dev-lxc create p-ubuntu-1404